Vmlweb/TS-Loader-Declaration/README.md

 ## Configuration

-First ensure `declaration: true` is set in your `tsconfig.json`.
+First ensure `declaration: true` is set in your `tsconfig.json` for declaration files to be generated.
+Then set `output.libraryTarget: 'commonjs'` in your Webpack config to allow the bundle to be imported.

-Then simply include in your Webpack configuration.
+Finally include the plugin in your Webpack configuration.

 ```javascript
 const webpack = require('webpack')